Henry Clay Lewis: Medical profession

-Lewis worked as an apprentice to Dorsely for two years until the fall of 1844 when he was enrolled as a medical student at Louisville Medical Institute.
-It is in the medical skits that we begin to see the humor in Lewis' writing, such as in the skit "Getting Acquainted with Medicines" where Lewis is still an apprentice to Dorsely and through a very exaggerated portrayal of Native Americans, Lewis talks about a time a Native American named Tubba drank from a bottle labeled poison, and after Lewis and his fellow apprentices feared for the foolish Native American, the Doctor came back from his rounds and revealed the bottle to actually be whisky, which he just labeled poison to keep the apprentices out.
+Lewis worked as an apprentice to Dorsely for two years, until the fall of 1844, when he was enrolled as a medical student at Louisville Medical Institute.
+It is in the medical skits that we begin to see the humor in Lewis's writing, such as in the skit "Getting Acquainted with Medicines", where Lewis is still an apprentice to Dorsely.
+In the skit, through a very exaggerated portrayal of Native Americans, Lewis talks about a time a Native American named Tubba drank from a bottle labeled poison, and, after Lewis and his fellow apprentices feared for the foolish Native American, the doctor came back from his rounds and revealed that the bottle actually was whisky, which he had labeled as poison to keep the apprentices out.
 This suggests that Lewis got a fair amount of hands-on study with medicine even before enrolling in school.
 Lewis studied at the institute for two years under seven professors and graduated on time, despite apparently being a bit quarrelsome and a bit of a drunk his first year.
 In another skit, Lewis talks about his graduating exam, where he had to fill 15 minutes with medical discussion with his professors, instead of trying to impress the professors, he brought controversial medical topics into the room and got the professors to bicker with each other to fill time.
 After they gave him his doctoral licence to practice, in the skit Lewis said it gave him "a free permit to kill whom [he] pleased without fear of the law."

-Again, it is hard to know how much of these skits are factual, but it can be led to believe that they at least have a basis in reality from the way many of the events described in the skits match up with real life documentation.
+Again, it is hard to know how much of these skits are factual, but it can be led to believe that they at least have a basis in reality from the way many of the events described in the skits match up with real-life documentation.
 The rest of Lewis' skits likely match up with the rest of his life, as he wrote the skits and practiced medicine for the rest of his short life.

 Writing

 Lewis started publishing his skits in small humor newspapers and anthologies in the mid to late 1840s and collected them into a small book in 1850, although there are some reports that the book was published in 1848, this is thought to be an error.
-He published under the pseudonym Madison Tensas, M.D., The Louisiana Swamp Doctor and he was only ever properly attributed as the true writer 75 years after his death when John Q Anderson compiled a documentary and found proof of Lewis' authorship.
+He published under the pseudonym Madison Tensas, M.D., The Louisiana Swamp Doctor and he was only ever properly attributed as the true writer 75 years after his death when John Q Anderson compiled a documentary and found proof of Lewis's authorship.
 His writing was popular, but it was not without criticism of sometimes being too grotesque with Lewis' fascination with gore and death and his morbid humor.
-His book was growing more popular but he would be unable to see its success due to his death in 1850.
+His book was growing more popular, but he would be unable to see its success due to his death in 1850.

 Death

-Lewis died at the age of 25 on August 5, 1850 from drowning.
+Lewis died at the age of 25 on August 5, 1850, from drowning.
 He was crossing a flooded river after treating some cholera patients and was unable to cross successfully.